Poirot's Early Cases: British television series

 The adaptation adds Chief Inspector Japp to the story.
 Poirot and Hastings are on the movie set and there Prince Paul asks Poirot for help, unlike in the short story where he asks the question in Poirot's flat.
-Valerie Saint Clair is an actress, unlike in the short story, where she is a dancer.
+Valerie Saint Clair is an actress, unlike in the short story, where she is a dancer, and she and Prince Paul are engaged at the outset.
+There is no mention of a visit to a clairvoyant.